 Bess’ daughter Eleanor married in 1948.
 Bess’ brother, Scott, was widowed in 1950.
 When he became ill, Bess took him into her home and cared for him until he died in 1954.
 When he died, Bess was almost in poverty.
 His will had not been changed after his wife's death and no money was left to Aunt Bess.
 Her great niece and great nephew went to an attorney and challenged the will and got some money for Bess.

-Newspaper articles found show that Bess lived at 1923 Garfield in Terre Haute and as she aged a couple of accidents and robberies were listed under her name.
+Newspaper articles that I found show that Bess lived at 1923 Garfield in Terre Haute and as she aged a couple of accidents and robberies were listed under her name.
 She fell on ice in 1951 at the age of seventy, and was struck by a car in 1959 at the age of seventy-nine.
 The robberies reported were rather odd and make me wonder if she had some dementia (underwear stolen off her line, a four year old tree was stolen).
 Or perhaps the elderly widow was just taken advantage of by others.
 In a letter found that was written in 1961, she wrote of being robbed by family and no one believing her, even her attorney.
 A postcard was found that was sent to my aunt from Logansport State Hospital in Indiana stating that her Christmas gift to Elizabeth Ballard had been received.

 Aunt Bess died in 1965.
 I assume that she died at the state hospital and I am trying to learn more about her death.
 She and her husband are buried in Terre Haute near her parents.